What to Do If You're Unable to Pay Rent for Your Apartment

 A roommate or a sublease will allow you to get enough financial cushioning to pay rent on time.

-However, remember that getting a roommate might be a little bit more involved than you think.
+However, remember that getting a roommate might be slightly more involved than you think.

-To learn more read up on our Guide to Room Shares in NYC.
+To learn more, read our Guide to Room Shares in NYC.

 Can You Borrow Money?

-If you have parents willing to lend you cash, or if you have a credit score that’s good enough to get a loan for your rent money, you’re in luck.
+If you have parents willing to lend you cash or a credit score that's good enough to get a loan for your rent money, you're in luck.

-This is a valid option to consider if you’re certain that the financial struggles will be temporary.
+This option is valid if you're confident the financial struggles will be temporary.

 Should You Take Out a Personal Loan to Pay Rent?

-The problem with this matter is that you’ll still need to pay it back and that most personal loans that are available to borrowers will take at least a month to clear.
+The problem with this matter is that you'll still need to pay it back and that most personal loans available to borrowers will take at least a month to clear.

-Three personal loan types that people can rely on for fast cash is a payday or unsecured loan, a cash advance, or a peer-to-peer loan (P2P).
+People can rely on Three personal loan types for fast cash: a payday or unsecured loan, a cash advance, or a peer-to-peer loan (P2P).

 Unsecured loans are loans that don't have a hard credit check but have high interest rates.
 The loan is usually available very quickly.

 Almost anyone can qualify as long as they get a steady paycheck.
-If you are unemployed, it's harder to qualify for this type of loan but not impossible.
+If you are unemployed, it's more challenging to qualify for this type of loan, but it's not impossible.

 Beware of predatory loan companies.
-Look for those with good reputations and always read the fine print and ask questions about how the interest rates work with the loan.
-If you decide to take out an unsecured loan, make sure you have a plan in place to pay it back.
+Look for those with good reputations.
+Always read the fine print and ask how the interest rates work with the loan.
+If you decide to take out an unsecured loan, make sure you plan to repay it.

-Cash advances from a credit card account might be a quick way of getting cash but are not without its drawbacks.
+Cash advances from a credit card account might be a quick way of getting cash, but they are not without their drawbacks.

 The interest on cash advances is notoriously high.

-So, unless you know you will be getting paid at a later date to pay off your advance, expect high surcharges on your account and will continue to compound every month until you pay it all off.
+So, unless you know you will be getting paid later to pay off your advance, expect high surcharges on your account, which will continue to compound every month until you pay it all off.

-A peer-to-peer loan from companies like Lending Club is great if you have decent credit.
+A peer-to-peer loan from companies like Lending Club is excellent if you have decent credit.
 Like a personal loan from a bank, P2P loans require a hard pull on your credit.

 However, it may be worth it to you.
-Different P2P lenders will have different rates, which can be lower can credit card rates.
+Different P2P lenders will have different rates, which can be lower than credit card rates.

-Furthermore, you can get a loan commitment the same day with funds being sent between 2-14 days, which is significantly quicker than a traditional lender.
+Furthermore, you can get a loan commitment the same day, with funds being sent between 2-14 days, significantly quicker than a traditional lender.

-However, just like any other loan or cash advance, you are putting yourself further into debt, so it's important to put together a plan to pay the money back.
+However, just like any other loan or cash advance, you are putting yourself further into debt, so putting together a plan to pay the money back is essential.

 Are the Housing Conditions Safe, Sanitary, and Legal?